TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1AuthoritativeZone.md

 ```

 ## DESCRIPTION
-This function is used to query a list authoritative zones from BloxOneDDI
+This function is used to query a list authoritative zones from Universal DDI

 ## EXAMPLES